awsdocs/amazon-ecs-developer-guide/doc_source/welcome-features.md

 To deploy applications on Amazon ECS, your application components must be configured to run in *containers*\.
 A container is a standardized unit of software development that holds everything that your software application requires to run\.
 This includes relevant code, runtime, system tools, and system libraries\.
 Containers are created from a read\-only template that's called an *image*\.

 Images are typically built from a Dockerfile\.
 A Dockerfile is a plaintext file that specifies all of the components that are included in the container\.
 After they're built, these images are stored in a *registry* where they can be downloaded from\.
 Then, after you download them, you can use them to run on your cluster\.
-For more information about container technology, see [Docker basics for Amazon ECS](docker-basics.md)\.
+For more information about container technology, see [Creating a container image for use on Amazon ECS](create-container-image.md)\.

 ![\[Diagram showing Docker image creation and registration within an Amazon ECS environment.\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/overview-containers.png)